DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

     xr                         : ok=6    changed=1    unreachable=0    failed=0
     ```

-??? note
+!!! note
+    Since we've changed directories into the ansible_playbooks subdirectory associated `virl` commands will not work
+    any longer, to use them we need to change directories back up one level to `nso-with-ansible`

 For fun run the playbook again.
 You will see that because the way the playbook was written AND how the configuration of NTP exists on the XR device, Ansible believes it needs to reconfigure the NTP servers again.

 ??? example "templates/ios-ntp.textfsm"
     ```
     Value SERVER (\S+)

     Start
       ^ntp server ${SERVER} -> Record
     ```

 ??? example "XE Config"
     ```
     xe#show run | i ntp
     ntp server 1.1.1.1
     ntp server 3.3.3.3
     ```

 ??? example "XR Config"
     ```
     RP/0/0/CPU0:xr#show run | i ntp
     Wed Apr 17 20:01:07.876 UTC
     Building configuration...
     ntp
     ```
     As you notice, the NTP server config is below the NTP parent command vs XE's which each server is prepended with NTP.
     ```
     RP/0/0/CPU0:xr#show run | b ntp
     Wed Apr 17 20:01:26.114 UTC
     Building configuration...
     ntp
      server 1.1.1.1
      server 3.3.3.3
     !
     ```

-    As you see we COULD change our logic to find the NTP servers depending on the OS.
+    As you see we COULD change our logic to find the NTP servers depending on the OS, such inconsisitencies in OS platforms, needs to be thought out and accounted for in your playbook development.

 ## NSO Walkthrough